 “Order Form” means an Order Form signed by the Customer.

-“Platform” means BridgeU’s intelligent university and course matching software platform, as may be more particularly described on the Order Form.
+“Platform” means BridgeU’s career and university guidance software platform for secondary schools, which includes the Applications and BridgeU Community services, as may be more particularly described on the Order Form.

 “Term” means the Initial Term and any Extended Terms.

-“User Subscriptions” means the user subscriptions purchased by Customer which entitle the Authorised Users to access and use the Platform in accordance with the Agreement.
+“User Subscriptions” means the user subscriptions made available to the Customer which entitle the Authorised Users to access and use the Platform in accordance with this Agreement.